nickstewart95/duplicate-posts/README.md

 An example filter:

 ```
-add_filter('sync_posts_site_url', function () {
+add_filter('auto_copy_posts_site_url', function () {
 	return 'https://yokoco.com/';
 });
 ```

 The daily sync event will automatically be created when the plugin is loaded.

-If you do not want to wait, you can use the ActionScheduler plugin to manually run this event or run `do_action('sync_posts_sync')` to start a sync.
+If you do not want to wait, you can use the ActionScheduler plugin to manually run this event or run `do_action('auto_copy_posts_sync')` to start a sync.

 Clicking into an individual post (that is a copied post) will display a metabox that will allow you to manually since that one one post.

 ## Uninstall

 If you deactive and delete the plugin, the plugin settings and scheduled actions will be removed and deleted.
-In order to prevent breaking the synced posts, the `sync_posts_registered_taxonomies` setting does not get deleted, that way the custom taxonomy that have been synced do not break.
+In order to prevent breaking the synced posts, the `auto_copy_posts_registered_taxonomies` setting does not get deleted, that way the custom taxonomy that have been synced do not break.

 To reapply those taxonomies outside of the plugin, copy the following code to your theme's `functions.php`

 ```
 add_action('init', function() {
 	$registered_taxonomies = get_option(
-		'sync_posts_registered_taxonomies',
+		'auto_copy_posts_registered_taxonomies',
 		[],
 	);